 Scientific: Rosa sp.
-(The genus Rosa is broadly divided taxonomically into four subgenera containing over 100 species)
+(The genus Rosa is arguably subdivided taxonomically into three subgenera and eight sections)

 Common: rose